gstamatellos/drug-gene-dashboard/README.md

 # PharmXplorer: Drug–Gene Interaction Dashboard

-PharmXplorer is a Streamlit web application for querying and visualizing drug–gene interactions using the DGIdb (Drug–Gene Interaction Database) GraphQL API, now extended with **pharmacogenomic variant annotations** from **PharmGKB**.
+PharmXplorer is a Streamlit web application for querying and visualizing drug–gene interactions using the DGIdb GraphQL API, now extended with pharmacogenomic variant annotations from PharmGKB.

-The app allows users to input a human gene (e.g., `TP53`, `BRCA1`) or drug (e.g., `Trastuzumab`, `Tamoxifen`) and retrieve known interaction partners, along with corresponding interaction scores, types, and pharmacogenomic insights.
-It offers a lightweight, interactive interface suitable for research, education, and exploratory analysis in pharmacogenomics, bioinformatics, and precision medicine.
+Users can input a human gene (e.g., `TP53`, `BRCA1`) or drug (e.g., `Clopidogrel`, `Tamoxifen`) and retrieve known interaction partners, along with interaction scores, types, and pharmacogenomic insights.
+It provides an interactive, lightweight interface suitable for bioinformatics, precision medicine, research, and education in pharmacogenomics.

 ---

 ## Key Features

--  **Flexible search**: Query by either gene or drug name
+- Flexible search: Query by gene or drug name
--  **Interactive results**: View and filter tabular data with interaction scores
+- Interactive tables: View and filter DGIdb results
--  **Download support**: Export results as a `.csv` file
+- Download support: Export results as `.csv`
--  **Visualizations**: Graphical summaries of drug–gene interactions
+- Visual summaries: Graphs of drug–gene interaction types
--  **Live API access**: Uses DGIdb’s GraphQL API for real-time data
+- Live API: Real-time data from the DGIdb GraphQL API
+- Pharmacogenomic Annotations: Clinical variant data from PharmGKB
+- New visual analytics:
--  **Pharmacogenomic Variant Annotations**: Display of clinically relevant gene variants from PharmGKB
+  - Barplot of genes with the most variants
+  - Phenotype category distributions
+  - Score distribution by phenotype
+  - Gene–phenotype heatmap

 ---